Should I use ICE or HEAT?

 Both ice and heat are amongst the most effective and cost effective ways that you can manage your own pain at home; however there is much confusion around which to use and when?
 Using the wrong type of treatment at the wrong time can have a significant affect on the speed of your recovery.
 Avoid making this common mistake in your recovery by following these simple guidelines that we use with our clients.

-I tell our clients that whether you use ICE or HEAT depends largely on whether your injury/pain is new or longstanding.
+We tell our clients that whether you use ICE or HEAT depends largely on whether your injury/pain is new or longstanding.

 When a new injury occurs, usually from overuse or trauma, this will cause bleeding, inflammation and possibly swelling in the affected area.
 This period of time and for the next 48 hours is typically known as the acute phase.
 Applying ICE at this stage will reduce blood flow to the injured area, decreasing inflammation and swelling.